Philip asked: How do you clean those trays for drying dishes? My trays have got mildew on the bottom from the tap water.

 Additional Tips and Ideas

-- If you place a towel under your drying rack, replace it daily at a minimum.
+- If you place a towel under your drying rack, replace it daily at a minimum to prevent mold.
 It is best to hang it after each use so it can dry completely.